Treatment Guides

 Medically Reviewed by Emily Dawson, DHA, MBA, MSN, RN

-This is a well-documented clinical phenomenon, not just anecdotal.
-Researchers have termed it "Ozempic face": the exaggerated facial volume loss that comes with rapid weight loss, resulting in an objectively more aged appearance.
-One study found that patients who experienced massive weight loss were rated by blinded evaluators as looking an average of 5.1 years older than their actual age.
+This phenomenon is well-documented in clinical research.
+Researchers have termed it “Ozempic face,” describing the exaggerated facial volume loss that comes with rapid weight loss, resulting in an objectively more aged appearance.
+One study found that patients experiencing massive weight loss were rated as looking an average of 5.1 years older than their actual age.

 Why Does Your Face Look Different?